bkpleb/old.github.io/index.md

 Enjoys the interrelationship of security + blockchain + finance/economics.

-Currently a junior at Texas Tech University K-12 and cyber intelligence analyst at [ENCRYPTED].
+Currently a junior at Texas Tech University K-12 and threat analyst at [REDACTED].

 ## Things I'm Interested In.